Who am I?

 can do this for you.
 There are a few conditions:

 - I only check for known vulnerabilities, as described on

 - Prices depend on the amount of devices and similarities between them (codebase).
 Machines that are very much alike in their codebase are easier to check.

 - I can do black box testing, but also do code review once I find a device to be vulnerable.
 Needless to say the latter is more expensive, especially if NDAs are involved.

 Please note that I can only check devices that either have an Ethernet or Annex A (POTS) WAN connection.
 Other devices, like Annex B (ISDN), I can only check from the LAN side.

-We are not interested in any illegal cracking activities.
+I am not interested in any illegal cracking activities.